- What is DevOps?

 - Production (Deploy To Production Environment)

-Continuous Integration is the most important phase of DevOps lifecycle and has many benefits to offer.
+Continuous Integration is the most important phase of the DevOps lifecycle and has many benefits to offer.
 Here are the top benefits of continuous integration.

 III.
 Benefits of Continuous Integration